The two cars are parked face-to-face, ready to jump-start.

 Step 5: Recharge Your Battery

 Drive your vehicle for at least 20-30 minutes to allow the alternator to recharge the battery properly.
-According to Interstate Battery System of America, most vehicle alternators need at least 20 minutes of engine operation to restore a significant charge to a depleted battery.
+Most vehicle alternators need at least 20 minutes of engine running time.
+This helps restore a good charge to a dead battery, according to Interstate Battery System of America.

 Avoid turning off the engine until you’ve driven for this minimum time, or you might find yourself needing another jump-start.
 If your vehicle stalls shortly after jump-starting, your battery or alternator may need professional attention.